-As noted above, OEA's authority over RIF matters is narrowly prescribed and this Office has consistently held that it lacks jurisdiction to entertain any post-RIF activity, which may have occurred at an agency.
-52 Further, Employee has failed to set forth adequate material evidentiary facts or provide direct evidence to corroborate this contention.
-The fact that there are current employees in management positions at NPU, who may have been employed during the instant RIF, as a standalone assertion, does not equate to reasoning that these employees should have been subject to the instant RIF or could not have been employed by Agency at a later date.
+occurred at an agency.
+Further, Employee has failed to set forth adequate material evidentiary facts or provide direct evidence to corroborate this contention.
+The fact that there are current employees in management positions at NPU, who may have been employed during the instant RIF, alone, does not equate to reasoning that these employees should have been subject to the instant RIF or could not have been employed by Agency at a later date.